Reducing Reliance on Paper Towels and Best Plastic-Free Options

 We can do better!

 What if we decided to buy less clothing that is higher quality?
-Or buy most of our clothing second hand?
+Or buy most of our clothing second-hand?
 Clothing that is more timeless or classic, instead of keeping up with fashion trends?
 This is an area where we all have great power to generate great change.

 It takes a ton of energy and insane amounts of water to generate all of that new fashion.
-There are tons of articles online you can read about this, but I’ll share two of the best ones I found here and here.

 Why buy recycled textiles?

-I know there are some who will say that only 100% natural, organic textiles are the answer, and I don’t disagree.
+I know some will say that only 100% natural, organic textiles are the answer, and I don’t disagree.
 There are problems with plastic microfibers reaching our oceans from just washing those fabrics in the washing machine.
 But with all that we waste, why not support visionary concepts like this?

 There are many things we can do to make a difference.